Agent-Jacob/DO-AutoVPN-Server/README.md

 # DO-AutoVPN-Server
-Serverside setup scripts for DO-AutoVPN.
+Server side setup scripts for DO-AutoVPN.
+Read more about DO-AutoVPN at https://github.com/riptidewave93/DO-AutoVPN